jasmina-dzurlic/extract/README.md

 # `extract`

-This program will accomplish three things: (1) read a PDF table and extract sample location names and GPS coordinates; (2) convert to decimal deggrees format, and (3) plot converted coordinates to a map.
+This program will accomplish three things: (1) read a PDF and extract sample location names and GPS coordinates; (2) convert to decimal deggrees format, and (3) plot converted coordinates to a map.

 ---